Mounika-Routhu/Technical-stuff/Interview questions/redux.md

   **Reducer:**
   - A reducer is a **pure function** that determines how the state of the application changes in response to an **action**.
-  - Why Reducer is pure function?
-To make the application more predictable & avoid unexpected behaviour
+  - **Why Reducer is pure function?** To make the application more predictable & avoid unexpected behaviour
   - **Action**: A plain JS object with type
+    - **type**: This key is required in every action object and describes what type of action has occurred.
+Eg: `INCREMENT`
+    - **payload**: This key is optional and holds additional data that is necessary to perform the action, such as values that should update the state.

+    Note: you can use different names instead of type and payload.
+However, using type and payload is the common practice and is recommended for consistency.

     ```js
     const store = createStore(reducer, [preloadedState], [enhancer]);